 In the old days, such data was handled manually with lots of amendments and calculations done by hand.
 Obviously, this time-consuming way of how to report data required many resources and often lacked the freshest updates.

-Modern reporting tools (as well as product analytics platforms like Mixpanel or Amplitude) help to automate and upscale reporting so they become simple to comprehend and digest.
+Modern reporting tools (as well as product analytics platforms like Mixpanel or Amplitude) help to automate and upscale reporting so data becomes simple to comprehend and digest.
 By using information that's well-formatted and updated in real-time, a decision-maker can draw conclusions and take action faster (for instance, amend the strategies or effectively make informed calls).

 As a rule, data reports may come in various formats.
 These can be: